loveencounterflow/webguy/README.md

       value pair is retained.

   * **`generate`**: if given, must be a generator function `gf()` (a function using the `yield` keyword).
-    The generator function will be called with an object `{ owner, key, descriptor, }` for each property found and is expected to yield any number of values of the format `{ key, descriptor, }`. `gf()` will only be called if the property has not been not `filter`ed out.
+    The generator function will be called with an object `{ target, owner, key, descriptor, }` for each property found and is expected to yield any number of values of the format `{ key, descriptor, }`.
+    `gf()` will only be called if the property has not been not `filter`ed out.
 Yielded keys and descriptors will be used to call `decorator` if that is set.

     **Points to keep in mind**: